RLS2021/pyPlotter/README.md

 **matplotlib** - in order to do the graph drawing.

+I hope this program can be used as an alternative to more expensive data loggers, as a time effective way of graphing collected data.

-Please do note that this is my first GitHub Repo and I am always lookign on ways to improve the code, and the repository itself.
+Please do note that this is my first GitHub Repo and I am always looking on ways to improve the code, and the repository itself.
 If you have any advice, please do let me know.

-Have a great day! 🌞
+Have a great day!